Authentic Lessons for 21st Century Learning

 Show slide 12.
 Share the mentor text with students.
 Ask them to read the text.

 Display slide 13.
 Ask students to use the strategy, I Notice, I Wonder, to share out their observations of the mentor text.
-You may choose to track this on the board or chart paper.
-Alternatively, you may choose to have students share out digitally using Jamboard.
+Track this on the board or chart paper.

 Display slide 14.
 Instruct students to write a paragraph-length text.
 (An average paragraph is approximately 150-words long.)
 Inform them that they will have 10 minutes to write.
 Encourage students to use a variety of sentence types.